epigen/unsupervised_analysis/README.md

 # Usage
 Here are some tips for the usage of this workflow:
 - Start with minimal parameter combinations and without UMAP diagnostics and connectivity plots (they are computational expensive and slow).
-- Heatmaps require **a lot** of memory, hence the memory allocation is solved dynamically based on retries.
-If a out-of-memory exception occurs the flag `--retries X` can be used to trigger automatic resubmission X time upon failure with X times the memory.
+- Heatmaps require **a lot** of memory, hence options to reduce computational cost are provided and the memory allocation is solved dynamically based on retries.
+If an out-of-memory exception occurs the flag `--retries X` can be used to trigger automatic resubmission X times upon failure with X times the memory.
 - Clustification performance scales with available cores, i.e., more cores faster internal parallelization of Random Forest training & testing.
 - Cluster indices are extremely compute intense and scale linearly with every additional clustering result and specified metadata (can be skipped).